solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 They should also add appropriate `PayApplicationFee` instruction in their client library while creating transactions or provide visible API to get these application fees.
 As DApp has to be redeployed to change application fees, we do not expect to change it often.

+Dapp should be careful before rolling out this feature.
+Because the transaction would start failing if the roll out is sudden.
+It is preferable to implement rebate, and adding pay application fees in their apis, so that the user pays full application fee but is then rebated if the transactions succeds.
+Then once everyone starts using the new API they can add the check on application fees.

 Overall this feature will incentivise creation of proper transaction and spammers would have to pay much more fees reducing congestion in the cluster.
 This will add very low calculation overhead on the validators.